IBM Cloud Docs

 IPs in different public address ranges aren't guaranteed to be contiguous.

-• You can limit a public address range to specific resources within the VPC by configuring network ACLs, security groups, or a combination of both.
+• You can limit the use of a public address range to specific resources within the VPC by configuring network ACLs, security groups, or a combination of both.

 • You can reserve a public address range with the following prefix sizes.
 For more information, review public address range quotas and service limits.